-Essential Questions "I Can" Statements How do music and language arts naturally overlap to promote literacy and cultivate creative and critical thinking?
+Essential Questions "I Can" Statements overlap to promote literacy and cultivate creative and critical thinking?
 I can write a narrative inspired by music.
 I can compose a rhythmic pattern using cups.
-I can perform a poem to accompany my rhythmic pattern.
+I can create and perform an original poem to accompany my rhythmic pattern.